Skip to content

 Board track racing was all the rage across America.
 Even Chicago’s Soldier Field was converted for auto racing in 1939.

-Clip from the film “Welcome to the Murdrome” (video at the end of the story.)
+Clip from the film “Welcome to the Murdrome” (video at the end of the story)

-Board track motorsports racing occurred on specially built oval tracks known as motor dromes.
-Sometimes referred to as “amusement stadiums,” these tracks were constructed from wooden planks, typically 2x4s, hence the term “board track.”
-The tracks were steeply banked, and this one had 60 degrees of banking (most topped out at 40) to allow motorcycles to maintain 90mph speeds while cornering.
+Board track moto.
+Motorsports racing occurred on specially built oval tracks known as motor domes.
+Sometimes referred to as “amusement stadiums,” these tracks were constructed from wooden planks, typically 2x4s, hence the term “Board track.”
+The tracks were steeply banked, and this one had 60 degrees of banking (most topped out at 40 degrees) to allow motorcycles to maintain 90mph while cornering.
 Banking also added to the spectacle as riders raced perilously close to the top edge of the track.

 Source: Newark Sunday Call.
-Jan 28, 1912.
+January 28, 1912.

 The turns at Daytona International Speedway were built at 31 degrees, and I’ve walked up it, and it wasn’t easy.I can’t even imagine the guy in the photo below trying to get up a 60-degree bank.
 What an incredible stadium!